Beat the heat with a Las Vegas pool!

 Hotel Pool: Cabanas and daybed are available to non-hotel guests, starting at $150

 The pool complex is sleek and contemporary, matching the modern image of the resort.
-Liquid has more of a lounge vibe than a wild, rowdy party atmosphere.
+Liquid is back in operation, but for now, the dayclub is more of an adults-only lounge than a pool party.
+Capacity is limited and reservations on daybeds, gazebos and cabanas are required.
 The Sky Pool is exclusive to those staying in the high-end Sky Suites.